Andrews2017/lafand-mt/README.md

-## Running Lafand-MT experiments FOR isiZulu
+## Running Lafand-MT experiments for isiZulu

 1. ```bash install_spm.sh``` to install the Sentencepiece model if you don't have it.